 Day 5: Douro River Valley

-The drive from Lisbon to the Douro River Valley in Northern Portugal takes about four hours.
+The long drive from Lisbon to the Douro River Valley in Northern Portugal takes about four hours.
 You can always break up your trip with stops in Nazaré, famous for its surfing beach, or Coimbra, a university town and one of Portugal’s largest cities.
 However, I’d recommend trying to drive right through and enjoy a lovely lunch overlooking the terraced vineyards of the Douro River Valley.